maxblee/golf-distance-analysis/README.md

 ## Data Preparation

-There are two scripts, both in the `python` directory, that are designed to help us collect data for various statistics on PGA's site (i.e. they scrape data from the PGA site).
+There are three scripts, all in the `python` directory, that are designed to help us collect data for various statistics on PGA's site (i.e. they scrape data from the PGA site).

 The first, `collect_metadata.py`, collects basic information about every statistic on PGA's site.
 Specifically,